joundso/crp_predictions/README.md

 The Python file `crp_cohort_extraction` enables the cohort extraction and next-day CRP prediction based on patient-specific laboratory and antibiotic administration data.
 Adjust the config_crp.yaml and env_py.env file to fit your FHIR database.

+### Expected Data Inputs:

+The queried clinical data is expected to be returned in JSON using the FHIR (Fast Healthcare Interoperability Resources) standard.

-### Outputs:
+### Expected Model Outputs:

-- Performance metrics
+- CSV-File of Performance metrics
-- DataFrames with predicted and actual CRP values
+- CSV-File with predicted and actual CRP values

 ## Introduction